Skip to content

 configs = load(f)

 The loaded dictionary has a fixed schema.
-Typically, it looks as follows:
+Using the following input:

 {